jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 * **Callback:** This special component is for handling authentication while retrieving tokens from the Auth0 server.
 You'll understand why this component later in the tutorial.

-These components will reside in a `src/components` directory.
+These components will reside in an `src/components` directory.
 Go ahead and create that directory.

 ## Build the Nav Component